statamic/v2-docs/content/pages/3.guides/1.getting-started/index.md

 - If they are the same user, use `744`.
 - If they are the same group, use `774`.
-- If they are neither the same user nor in the same group, --or you're tired of messing with this, just use `777`.
+- If they are neither the same user nor in the same group, or if you're tired of messing with this, just use `777`.

 > Apply the permissions recursively so Statamic can write where it needs to.